Patron of the Month

 “How you gonna keep ‘em down on the farm after they’ve seen Paree?”

-Farm girls born and raised in Iowa, their first Tauck trip took them, coincidentally enough, to Paris in 1969.
+Farm girls born and raised in Iowa, their first Tauck trip took them, coincidentally enough, to Paris.
 Their family, hardworking farmers all, did not have time to travel when the girls were growing up, given the daily chores that kept them busy at home.
 Once they started traveling with us, nothing could keep them down on the farm for long.

 “We heard about Tauck from two widowed ladies we knew from church.
 We thought if they like it and it’s good enough for them, then it’s good enough for us.”